-(a) The Agenda Committee shall consist of the Chairman of the Board of Trustees, the Vice-Chair, the President ex officio, the Secretary and the chairs of all standing committees and sub-committees of the Board.
-The Chairman of the Board of Trustees shall serve as the Chairperson of the Agenda Committee.
+(a) The Agenda Committee shall consist of the Chair of the Board, the Vice-Chair, the President ex officio, the Secretary and the chairs of all committees and sub-committees of the Board.
+The Chair of the Board shall serve as the Chair of the Agenda Committee.

 (b) The Agenda Committee shall plan and guide Board processes and conduct, and shall develop agendas, formats, and schedules for meetings and other Board events, including social gatherings and periodic retreats.

-(d) At every meeting of the Board of Trustees, the proceedings and actions taken by the Agenda Committee, since the last meeting of the Board, shall be reported to and ratified by the Board.
+(d) At every meeting of the Board, the proceedings and actions taken by the Agenda Committee since the last meeting of the Board shall be reported to and ratified by the Board.

 Section 6.
 Term of Office.
-Each member of a committee shall continue as such until the next annual meeting of the Board of Trustees andor until his or her successor is appointed, unless the committee shall be sooner terminated, or unless such member be removed from such committee, or unless such member shall cease to qualify as a member thereof.
+Each member of a committee shall continue as such until the next annual meeting of the Board or until his or her successor is appointed, unless the committee shall be sooner terminated, or unless such member be removed from such committee, or unless such member shall cease to qualify as a member thereof.

 Section 7.
 Vacancies.
 Vacancies in the membership of any committee may be filled by appointment made in the same manner as provided in the case of the original appointments.

 Section 9.
 Rules.
-Each committee may adopt rules for its own government not inconsistent with these By-Laws or with rules adopted by the Board of Trustees.
+Each committee may adopt rules for its own government not inconsistent with these By-Laws or with rules adopted by the Board.